 Category: Decentralized finance (DeFi) / Tokenization

-Projected Launch: 2026 (Central bank pilot phase)
+Projected Launch: 2026 (Central bank test phase)

 Tokenized deposits enable 24/7 settlement and programmable transactions.